akonwi/git-plus/README.md

 > Git Add All Commit And Push == `git-plus:add-all-commit-and-push`

-  __Note: This list is not exhaustive.
-And if what you want isn't a feature, You can use `Git Run` and enter the command__
+  __Note: The following list of commands is not exhaustive.
+If what you want isn't a feature, you can use `Git Run` and enter the command.__

 | Command | Effect | Default key binding |
 |----------|--------|------------------